Camp FAQs

 Is travel supervised?
 What ID does my camper need?

-• Legal names are used only for travel bookings and are kept confidential.
+• How legal names used for travel are handled confidentially.

 Programming & Daily Life